This is a call for abstracts for presentations from individuals and groups who wish to share their Indigenous knowledge and expertise at WIPCE 2025.

 Politics, self-determinations, and decolonisation

-Political projects and aspirations of Indigenous peoples for self-determination and sovereignty - the law/lore nexus. |
+Political projects and aspirations of Indigenous peoples for self-determination and sovereignty. |

 Creative arts and media